nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 This was done specifically in a 2020 Asus VivoBook X521IA (M533IA), with an AMD Ryzen 7 4700U, 16GiB of RAM and a 1TB NVMe SSD.
 It should work on any other machine though, with UEFI support.
 If you are looking for a BIOS/CSM version, you can check out my [older guide](https://github.com/nunopenim/nunopenim/blob/main/GUIDE_ArchLinuxInstallationBIOS-CSM.md)

 Every problem you run into can be solved either by looking in the [Arch Wiki](https://wiki.archlinux.org/), or by searching in the [Forum](https://bbs.archlinux.org/).
 Currently, everything in my machine works fine, except Suspending.
-This is due to AMD's new s2idle not being yet supported fully by the stable version of the Linux Kernel, and this laptop not having deep sleep.
+This is due to AMD's new s2idle not being yet supported fully by the stable version of the Linux Kernel (although, soon enough it will be), and this laptop not having deep sleep.
 External peripherals, such as my Wi-Fi printer work fine, however!

 ## Installation instructions and Steps